FREQuency ATTribution: benchmarking frequency-based occlusion for time series data: Evaluated Method

 \section{Evaluated Method}

-This paper introduces FreqAtt, a novel frequency permutation-based attribution algorithm based on the work of~\cite{lucieri2025}for the analysis of time series based neural networks.
-The approach is based on the method presented in X. FreqAtt transforms the input into the frequency domain, word uses an occlusion method to remove different frequencies from the input signal. the modified input signal is evaluated using a forward pass and the already trained network, and the relevance of the frequency is determined based on the deviation in the prediction. this is done for the different frequencies and combinations of frequencies and calculated accordingly, which allows an attribution map to be created in the frequency space.
+This paper introduces \textit{FreqAtt}, a novel frequency permutation-based attribution algorithm for the analysis of time-series-based neural networks, building upon the work of~\cite{Schmeisser2025}. \textit{FreqAtt} transforms the input into the frequency domain and applies an occlusion mask to remove specific frequencies from the input signal.
+The modified input signal is then evaluated using a forward pass through the already trained network, and the relevance of each frequency is determined based on the deviation in the prediction.
+This process is performed for different frequencies and combinations of frequencies and the results are aggregated accordingly, allowing an attribution map to be created in frequency space.
+Furthermore, this approach can be combined with a traditional attribution method to further highlight the relevant parts of the signal.
+This is achieved by first optimizing the input using frequency-based attribution and then applying a traditional attribution method on top of the optimized signal.